braindatalab/PyBispectra/docs/source/motivation.rst

 in the presence of source mixing :footcite:`Chella2014`.
-The bispectrum overcomes these issues, being computationally cheaper, lacking the need to precisely filter the data :footcite:`Zandvoort2021`, and being more robust to spurious across-site coupling estimates :footcite:`PellegriniInPrep`
+The bispectrum overcomes these issues, being computationally cheaper, lacking the need to precisely filter the data :footcite:`Zandvoort2021`, and being more robust to spurious across-site coupling estimates :footcite:`PellegriniInPrep`.

 Additionally, analyses of waveshape often rely on searching through the time-series signal :footcite:`Cole2017`, a computationally expensive procedure